camme/nunt/nunt-chrome-extension/readme.md

 The extension uses chromes experimental APIs and you need to allow them to run.
-This is done by going to the url about:flags and activate the "Experimental Extensions APIs"
+This is done by going to the url chrome:flags and activate the "Experimental Extensions APIs"

 After restarting chrome, you just double click on